CLERK & ELECTIONS

 - All applications for appointment to boards, commissions and/or committees that the Board of Trustees shall have authority to make shall be submitted to all Board members and voted upon by the Board.
-By State Statute, the Planning Commission and the Downtown Development Authority Members are appointed by the Township Supervisor with the Township Board of Trustees approval.
+By State Statue, the Planning Commission, and the Downtown Development Authority Members are appointed by the Township Supervisor with the Township Board of Trustees approval.

 - Sixty days prior to any committee expiration date, a notice of intended vacancy will be posted by the Administrative Aide on our cable channel, township bulletin board and on our township web site.
 Board members will be advised as well.

-- Interested individuals will be directed to complete an Application for Appointment which can be downloaded off the website or obtained from the Trustee’s Office.
+- Interested individuals must complete an Application for Appointment which can be downloaded off the website or obtained from the Trustee’s Office.
 Those wishing to be re-appointed will also be required to complete an application.

 - All applications will be submitted to the Administrative Aide in the Trustee’s Office by the cut-off date as specified on the posting.